Choosing which school to attend for your Chinese medicine training is a big decision. Here are some things to consider:

 Just as it is important to know what kind of learner you are, it is also important to know what kind of learning environment you do best in.
 Do you prefer small classes, quiet study areas and green space to relax in?
 Or, do you prefer group learning, music and social interactions, games and challenges to help you remember information?

-The campus at the Academy of Classical Oriental Sciences offers different environments for study to suit the needs of our students.
+The campus at the ACOS offers different environments for study to suit the needs of our students.
 There is a school library for quiet study, a student lounge for more lively discussions over lunch, spacious classrooms for you to stretch out and make yourself at home in, a school bookstore and herbal dispensary for on-campus purchases, and a plethora of restaurants, healthy food options and quaint coffee shops nearby for re-fueling.

 At ACOS our classes are small, allowing you complete access to your instructors with your concerns and questions.
 If you ever find yourself in Nelson come take a tour of the school campus.

-8. When do I get to start needling and working with patients?
+8. When do I start needling and working with patients?

 9. Where is the school located?